 - the team continues to take turns placing stories until all cards from the deck are placed

 - now, instead of placing new stories, the team is fine-tuning the order by moving them one at a time with a few words of explanation

 - the game continues until everyone says “pass” (which means that we are happy about the order) – this is the stage when the team has their stories ordered left to right, smallest to largest

 Part #2 – Estimating

 - for the next step, the team places Story Points estimates on a place on the wall/table above the specific columns, starting with the smallest estimate (using the Fibonacci sequence)

 - the same is done for all the next estimate sizes until all cards have their SP values

 at the very end there is 5-10 minutes final check phase – in case of doubt, an index card can be discussed shortly for the last time and may be re-positioned

-- when estimating stories again with the Team Estimation Game during next refinement sessions, it’s best to place on the wall/table stories estimated before (for example with 1, 5 and 13 SP values assigned) and compare new stories to those
+- when estimating stories again with the Team Estimation Game during the next refinement sessions, it’s best to place on the wall/table stories estimated before (for example with 1, 5, and 13 SP values assigned) and compare new stories to those

 Review your past estimations during your retrospective meetings.
 For example, we pick a couple of PBIs with an 8 SP value assigned and we discuss if the relative estimates were indeed correct.
 If not, then we decide how to adjust our approach in the future.